mkdadche/sreality/README.md

     - `locality` (datatype: `text`, not null)
     - `images` (datatype: `text[]`, not null)

-- Configure the database connection with the following parameters:
+- Configure the database connection with the following parameters in pipelines.py:

   ```plaintext
   hostname = 'localhost'